solarboyjango/giselle-cms-api-docs/README.md

    - Represents seconds since epoch in UTC
    - Must be greater than 0 (1970-01-01 00:00:00)
    - Must be less than 253402300799 (9999-12-31 23:59:59)
+   - Note: Frontend should convert milliseconds to seconds (divide by 1000) before sending

 2. Simple date format: `YYYY-MM-DD`
    - Example: `2025-03-01`